 20. Given market expectations that the Fed's rate hiking cycle has yet to run its course, US real yields have steadily climbed higher, putting pressure on sovereign borrowing costs (see Figure 4).
-Rising US real yields are among the clearest expressions of tighter global financial conditions.
-Bond yields are usually susceptible to a sharper rise if higher US rates are driven by real rates instead of inflation expectations (Pande 2021).
+When US bond yields rise is driven by real rates instead of inflation expectations, it typically leads to an underperformance of ASEAN-4 and Korean assets and capital outflows from these markets (Pande 2021).